Networks

 },

-Rate limit
+});Rate limit

-transport wraps an inner transport and applies a rate limit according to the requestsPerSecond
+The rateLimit transport wraps an inner transport and applies a rate limit according to the requestsPerSecond option.

 import { createConfig, rateLimit } from "ponder";